CAKE DECORATING FAQ

 A: I almost exclusively use the Easy Vanilla Buttercream recipe.
 You will notice I refer back to it A LOT.
 As the name suggests, it’s super easy and quick to whip up, and it tastes AMAZING.
 My “foodie” brother-in-law has decided it’s his favorite frosting – this is a huge compliment.
 Occasionally I will make a Vanilla Swiss Meringue Buttercream, but the process is more time consuming, and when I’m decorating a cake for a birthday, I need all the time I can get!

 For Homemade Ice Cream Cakes, I like to decorate the Cool Whip top.
-You could use whipped cream instead of Cool Whip.
+You could use whipped cream instead of Cool Whip but it may not hold up as well unless it’s stabilized whipped cream.
 I like using a plain white canvas for my decorations for the ice cream cakes, such as the My Little Pony Rainbow Unicorn Ice Cream Cake.
+I have also added color to the Cool Whip like for my Mermaid Ice Cream Birthday Cake.

 Q: What piping bags do you use for decorating cakes?